r2devops/hub/README.md

 This pipeline triggers 3 jobs :

 1. `refresh_job_av_database`
 Refresh antivirus definition's with `freshclam` command.
-See the [english documentation(https://help.ubuntu.com/community/ClamAV)(english) or [french documentation](https://doc.ubuntu-fr.org/clamav) for moreinformation.
+See the [english documentation(https://help.ubuntu.com/community/ClamAV)(english) or [french documentation](https://doc.ubuntu-fr.org/clamav) for more information.
 2. `generate_job_av`
 This job is only trigger when a branch is being merged or on a schedule pipeline.
 Iterates over the jobs to get their image and write a .gitlab-ci.yml that can run a child pipeline in order to use ClamAV for virus detection.
 The generated .gitlab-ci.yml is launched in the next job.
 3. `child_job_av`